00

 • Personalized product recommendations: This email marketing strategy is about using purchase history and browsing behavior to suggest relevant cross-sell or upsell options.

-For instance, someone buying a laptop might be recommended a carrying case or productivity software.
+For instance, someone buying a laptop might recommend a carrying case or productivity software.

-Here is an example of a cross-sell/upsell automation workflow example:
+Here is a cross-sell/upsell marketing automation workflow template:

 Trigger: When a customer hasn’t engaged for more than 60 days.